 2 Diced Seeded Jalapenos, leave some seeds for heat

 ⅓ Cup Lime Juice

 15 lbs.
 Processed Roma Tomatoes

 2 Tbs.
 Canning Salt

 Add all of the prepared ingredients to a large stockpot.
-Bring the ingredients to a boil over medium-high heat and immediately reduce heat and boil gently, stirring frequently for 10 minutes.
+Bring the ingredients to a boil over medium-high heat and immediately reduce heat.
+Boil gently, stirring frequently for 10 minutes.

 Remove from the heat and ladle hot salsa into hot prepared jars leaving ½ inch headspace.
 Remove air bubbles, wipe rim and place prepared lid and finger tighten the ring on the jar.

 Bring a water bath canner that is about ¾ of the way full of water to a boil.
 Place jars onto the rack and slowly lower them into the boiling water.
-Make sure jars are completely covered with water and bring to a boil and process both pint and quart jars for 15 minutes.
-Remove lid and let cool for 5 minutes before removing jars.
-Label jars once cooled and store.
+Make sure jars are completely covered with water and return the water to a boil before starting your timer.
+Process both pint and quart jars for 15 minutes.
+Remove lid and let cool for 5 minutes before removing jars to cool.

-This usually makes just over 6-quart jars.
-If you have some leftover you can enjoy it immediately or store it in a jar in the fridge to be used in the next week.
+This recipe makes just over 6-quart jars.
+If you have some leftover you can enjoy it immediately or store it in a jar in the fridge to be used in the next 5-7 days.